localstack/docs/content/en/getting-started/quickstart.md

 $ npm run web
 {{< / command >}}

 Navigate to [`localhost:3000/`](http://localhost:3000/) to access the web application.
-You can check on **Auto-Refresh** and click on **Create new request**.
+You can enable the **Auto-Refresh** and click on **Create new request**.
 You will see the request being processed in the table below after an alert that your request has been sent and queued.
-After the processing is complete, you will see an option in the table to download result from S3.
+After the processing is complete, you will see an option in the table to download the result from S3.
 Click on it to download a text file with the message: `Archive result for request XXXXXXX`.

-If you have `awslocal` CLI installed, you can run the following command to see the archive results in the local S3 bucket:
+If you have the `awslocal` CLI installed, you can run the following command to see the archive results in the local S3 bucket:

 {{< command >}}
 $ awslocal s3 ls s3://archive-bucket/